Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # Modal GUIs
 ## What is a Modal GUI?
 ![Less cluttered screens](https://hex-map.khitchdee.net/WIMPvsModal.png?v08-08-2022)
-Modal GUIs are time-sliced into interactive screens called "modes of operation".
+A Modal GUI is a sequence of interactive screens called "modes of operation".
 Each mode of operation paints to the entire screen
-and has exclusive control over user-input while it has focus.
+and has exclusive control over user-input while it is load.
 A mode can be primary which writes to the full-screen
-or pop-up which pops up in front of a primary mode.
+or pop-up which is loaded by, and pops up in front of, a primary mode.
 A mode is time-sliced into a set a "user intent" units,
 A user intent is the user's expression of intent to do something
 expressed as a specific input gesture,
 and an intent handler, that performs the action intended by the user.
+User intent handling is what happens within a mode of operation.

 The primary mode corresponds to the user's primary activity.
 Within this primary interaction context, transient modes may pop-up and then go away.